What Is Gearing Ratio?

 Examples of Gearing Ratios in Different Industries

 As previously mentioned, there is not really a specific cut-off point for what is considered high or low when it comes to gearing ratios.
-Rather, companies should be compared with peers to establish whether or not their gearing ratio is high, low or average for their industry.
+Rather, companies should be compared with their peers to establish whether or not their gearing ratio is high, low or average for their industry.

 For example, companies which operate in capital intensive industries - such as utilities – require substantial investment in developing, maintaining and upgrading infrastructure.
 Consequently, these types of industries tend to have a higher degree of leverage than companies which don’t require such high levels of capital expenditure.